timm/tested/docs/onExplain.md

 - and we can change mid acceleration from 20 to 30
 - both of which is _less_ that the improvements seen

-==> Your challenge, can you reduce this explanation tax?
+==> Your challenge for the end-of-term project, can you reduce this explanation tax?

 ### Explanation Variance
 Recall that the explanation variance comes from 20 repeated runs with different random number seeds.
 We find: